The Water Customer of the Future: Digital Transformation in Muscat, Oman

 Target Audience

-- Utility Executives: Designing smart customer journeys, prosumer programmes, and NRW reduction strategies in desalination-reliant systems.
+- Utility Executives: Understand how smart customer journeys, prosumer programmes, leakage reduction, and demand management can improve water security.

-- Regulators & Policymakers: Framing data governance, cybersecurity, and customer protection in high-frequency metering environments.
+- Regulators & Policymakers: Examine data governance, cybersecurity, privacy, affordability, and customer protection in connected metering environments.

 Report Deliverables